jruot/files-to-prompt-bash/README.md

 # files-to-prompt-bash
-Bash script to show directory structure and file contents for AI prompts.
+Bash script to output directory structure and file contents for AI prompts.

 ## Requirements